hyperhq/docs.hyper.sh-hyper/Feature/container/filter-action.md

 - The notification email will include container id, name, exit code and time.
 - If your container repeatedly restarts, we will only send one notification email within 5 minutes.
 - If the container stop is caused by hyper.sh service problem, we will send the notification email as soon as possible.

+# Limits

+- The maximum length of filter name is 255
+- The maximum number of filters is 50